 Historically, we have had a small number of large customers and we expect this to continue in the near term.
-In the six months ended June 30, 2001, three customers accounted for 75% of our total net revenue, with Toshiba representing 32%, Matsushita Electric Industrial Co., Ltd. representing 31%, and Sony representing 12%.
+In the nine months ended September 30, 2001, three customers accounted for 74% of our total net revenue, with Toshiba representing 32%, Matsushita Electric Industrial Co., Ltd. representing 32%, and Sony representing 10%.
 The loss of any one customer or a decrease in the sales volumes of their products could significantly reduce our total revenue below expectations.
 In particular, such a loss could cause significant fluctuations in results of operations due to our expenses being fixed in the short term, the fact that it takes us a long time to replace customers and because any offsetting gain share revenue from new customers would not begin to be recognized until much later.
-Toshiba recently announced layoffs of certain of its employees, which may indicate decrease demand for certain of its products.
+Due to current economic conditions, some of our customers have recently announced employee layoffs, which may indicate decreased demand for certain of their products.
 There can be no assurances that such decrease in demand will not ultimately have an impact on our revenues.